sassoftware/esp-kubernetes/README.md

 Perform the SAS Event Stream Processing cloud deployment from a single directory, esp-cloud.
 A single script enables the deployment of the ESP operator and the graphical clients.

-The deployment can be done in open mode (no TLS or user authentication), or multi-user mode, which provides full authentication through a UAA server.
-Multi-user mode has TLS enabled by default.
+The deployment can be performed in Open mode (no TLS or user authentication), or in multi-user mode, which provides full authentication through a UAA server.
+In multi-user mode, TLS is enabled by default.

 For more information, see [ESP cloud](/esp-cloud).

 ### Generate a Deployment

 Use the mkdeploy script to create a set of deployment YAML files.
-The script uses the environment variables you set to locate the Docker images and pass parameters to specify a namespace, Ingress root, license, and type of deployment.
+The script uses the environment variables that you set to locate the Docker images and pass parameters to specify a namespace, Ingress root, license, and type of deployment.

    ./bin/mkdeploy
    Usage: ./bin/mkdeploy